-Connecticut Aid for Public College Students - a state grant awarded by the College in various amounts to full- or part-time students with demonstrated financial need.
+Connecticut Aid for Public College Students is a state grant awarded by the college in various amounts to full or part-time students with demonstrated financial need.
 Students must be Connecticut residents in order to qualify.

-Connecticut Community College Grant Program - a state program awarded by the College as a grant for full- or part-time students with demonstrated financial need.
+Connecticut Community College Grant Program is a state program awarded by the college as a grant for full or part-time students with demonstrated financial need.
 Students must be Connecticut residents in order to qualify.

-State Work Study - A State program for students with Financial Aid eligibility which provides an opportunity for students to work and earn an income.
-Students must be Connecticut residents.
+State Work Study is a state program for students with financial aid eligibility which provides an opportunity for students to work and earn income.
+It is expected that any earnings will be used for costs relating to attendance at the college.
+Students must be Connecticut residents in order to qualify.

 Awards of all Federal and State Financial Aid resources are determined by the Financial Aid Office.
+Contact the Financial Aid Office regarding any additional requirements for these programs.